igalonso/ServerlessOps/documentation/3_building_your_ci_cd_pipeline/README.md

 By now, you should have a folder called **ServerlessOps-repository**.

 1. Copy the content of the folder **ServerlessOps_workshop** to the recently created **ServerlessOps_Repository**
+<img src="../images/codecommit_copy_content.png" />
 2. Run these commands to perform the inital commit:

-### Git clone + unzip + next steps

-<img src="../images/codecommit_copy_content.png" />

-!Insert images here.

-Then, let's do our initial commit to the repository with the following steps:

 ````bash
 cd ServerlessOps-repository